Taekwondo Belts: Belt Order and Complete Guide

 International Taekwon-do Federation (ITF) Belt Order

 The International Taekwon-do Federation, now headquartered in Spain, is the older of the two main Taekwondo associations.
-Sometimes called the North Korean Taekwondo style, It has less emphasis on sport in favor of more martial art and self-defense aspects.
+Sometimes called the North Korean Taekwondo style, It has less emphasis on sport in favor of more martial arts and self-defense aspects.

 Here is the belt order for ITF Taekwondo: